gilymoon/boardProj/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `npm run lint`

+Run ESLint to statically analyzes code to quickly find problems in `src` folder.
+Many problems ESLint finds can be automatically fixed.
+ESLint fixes are syntax-aware so you won't experience errors introduced by traditional find-and-replace algorithms.

 ### `npm run build`